History of Pirongia

 If you are looking for great views, hike to the top of Mount Pirongia.
 The summit offers breath-taking views of nearby Maungatautari Mountain, while Mount Taranaki, Mount Tongariro, and Mount Ruapehu are all visible in the distance.
 For those looking for a more leisurely walk, the shorter tracks along the base of the mountain are equally as enjoyable.

-For more informations on Mt Pirongia walking tracks, visit www.doc.govt.nz
+For more information on Mt Pirongia walking tracks, visit www.doc.govt.nz

 Pirongia Artists’ studios

 If you’re not in town for the market, you can always take a tour of the galleries and studios that are open to the public year round.
-These include the Birdsong Gallery on Franklin Street and the Baffin Street Gallery, which is a studio, workshop and gallery combined.
-Both galleries carry artwork and crafts by local artists, as well as those from further afield.
+These include the Baffin Street Gallery, which is a studio, workshop and gallery combined.
+The gallery carries artwork and crafts by local artists, as well as those from further afield.

 Annual Pirongia Market

 Thousands of people come from far and wide to enjoy the fantastic selection of arts and craftwork on display at the annual Pirongia Craft Day.
-This Pirongia market is held on the first Saturday of the September school holidays and includes plants, food stalls and music.
+This Pirongia market includes plants, food stalls and music.
 It’s an ideal place to pick up a slice of authentic Kiwiana and is a great day out for families.